-Lumbering, the earliest industry in the Catskill Mountains, began to develop prior to the American Revolution along the Delaware River valley and along two major tributaries, the Beaverkill and Willowemoc, which had enough flow to enable timber runs downstream to Trenton, New Jersey and Philadelphia, Pennsylvania.
+Lumbering, the earliest industry in the Catskill Mountains, began to develop prior to the American Revolution along the Delaware River valley and along two major tributaries, the Beaverkill and Willowemoc, which had enough flow to enable the timber to run downstream to Trenton, New Jersey, and Philadelphia, Pennsylvania.
 4 The logs were lashed together as rafts and steered through the narrow and shallow streambeds.

 The earliest permanent settlements along the river formed after the Newburgh-Cochecton Turnpike was completed in 1801.
 4 Sawmills, grist mills, and other early industries that could be powered by water flow began to populate along the river corridors.
 More significantly, the tanning industry thrived because of the abundance of hemlock bark and the high demand for leather products by soldiers of the War of 1812, the Mexican War, and the Civil War.
 Hides from South America were transported into the region by land and finished in tanneries.

 The completion of the Delaware & Hudson Canal in 1828 and the Erie Railroad along the river in 1851 led to modest growth but the area began to decline after much of the timber had been harvested.
 4 The economy began to decline after much of the timber had been harvested, and the economic slump was further exaggerated after the rich agricultural lands of the Missouri valley were opened up to settlement that led to the abandonment of many small farms in the Catskills.